 We had to start literally from scratch.
 They learned things like loops, conditions, saving data to a file and much more, which is a matter of course for anyone who has already programmed something.
 Immediately after mastering the basic syntax, we began working on the app.

-The deadline was February 2020, so we worked "two shifts" the whole January to make it.
-I consider the commitment and interest that the project was able to arouse in them to be the greatest success.
+The deadline was in February, so the whole of January ”was spent working in two shifts to make it happen.
+I consider the commitment and interest that the project was able to generate in them to be the biggest success.

 The fact that April 8, 2020 our program ran in space, on the ISS, is a beautiful big icing on the cake, which is the basis of our work.